ThomasRoca/American-Community-Survey-Project/index.md

 <br>

 ### i.
 Data-visualization with Matplotlib
-We can now display the data in a bar chart with Matplotlib
+We can now display the data in a bar chart with Matplotlib.

 **Let's dig into Seattle-Tacoma-Bellevue metro area**
 ```python